facelessuser/coloraide/docs/src/markdown/temperature.md

 Robertson\ 1968 | `robertson-1968` | Uses the CIE 2˚ Standard Observer and can handle a range of 1000K - ∞.
 Ohno\ 2013      | `ohno-2013`      | Utilizes a combined approach of a triangular and parabolic solver.
 Current implementation allows for a range of 1000K - 100000K.

-[Ohno 2013](#ohno-2013) is the current default CCT approach, but any approach can be selected via the `method` parameter in `blackbody()` or `cct()`.
+[Robertson 1968](#robertson-1968) is the current default CCT approach, but any approach can be selected via the `method` parameter in `blackbody()` or `cct()`.

 ```py play